mickcrosse/mTRF-Toolbox/README.md

 ### Stimulus Reconstruction

-Here, we perform a 10-fold cross-validation to optimize regularization of our neural decoder.
-We then test our optimized decoder on a held-out dataset.
-This example can also be run from the [stimulus_reconstruction](examples/stimulus_reconstruction.m) example script.
+Here, we perform a 10-fold cross-validation to optimize regularization of a neural decoder.
+We then test the optimized decoder on a held-out dataset.
+This example can also be generated using [stimulus_reconstruction](examples/stimulus_reconstruction.m).

+First, we allocate training and test sets, and then run the 10-fold cross-validation to find the reularization value that optimizes the decoders ability to predict new stimulus features.

 ```matlab
 % Load data